dlemire60/openc2-ap-pf/oc2pf.md

 The Command permits traffic that is consistent with the specified ipv4_connection.
 A valid 'allow ipv4_connection' Command has at least one property of the ipv4_connection populated and may have any combination of the five properties populated.
 An unpopulated property within the ipv4_connection Target MUST be treated as an 'any'.

-Products that receive but do not implement the 'allow ipv4_connection' Command:
+OpenC2 Consumers that receive but do not implement the 'allow ipv4_connection' Command:

 * MUST NOT respond with the 200 status code.
 * SHOULD respond with the 501 Response code.